Operating System (XEOS)

 In practical terms, XEOS helps leadership answer questions like:

-Identifies where execution instability is building before it shows up in earnings variance, missed expectations, or leadership surprises.
+Identifies where execution instability is building before it appears in earnings variance, missed expectations, or leadership surprises.

 Exposes where coordination cost, rework, exception handling, and fragmented execution are preventing margin improvement from actually reaching the P&L.